poojakira/GPU-Training-Crash-Guard/README.md

 Even when 20% of VRAM appears "free," training often crashes because that free memory is scattered in non-contiguous blocks.
 Developers respond by manually tuning batch sizes per hardware generation—a brittle, time-consuming process that slows down iteration and reduces hardware utilization.

-**GPU-Training-Crash-Guard** is a PyTorch infrastructure layer that **predicts GPU memory fragmentation in real time and triggers proactive physical compaction before OOM crashes occur**.
+**GPU-Training-Crash-Guard (Apex-Aegis)** is a PyTorch infrastructure layer that **predicts GPU memory fragmentation in real time and triggers proactive physical compaction before OOM crashes occur**.
 It integrates directly into your existing training loop with zero code changes.

 ### Who Is This For?